MelonSmasher/margarita-debian-inid/README.md

 init.d script for [margarita](https://github.com/jessepeterson/margarita) which is a web front end for [reposado](https://github.com/wdas/reposado) which is an open source implimentation of Apples Software Update Service.

+It is a fork of [this script](https://github.com/Ginja/Admin_Scripts/blob/master/margarita) which was created for RHEL.
+This script has been modified to work on Debian.
+This script assumes that you've installed margarita to `/usr/local/src/margarita`.